Ambibuzz/ampower_visualize/README.md

 ### Installation

-To install Ampower Visualize in your Frappe/ERPNext instance:
+To install AmPower Visualize in your Frappe/ERPNext instance:

 1. **Clone and Install**:
 ```bash